geodynamics/burnman/paper/paper.md

 The properties of the endmember building blocks at different pressures and temperatures can be provided by a wide array of different equations of state.
 The averaging of the endmember properties within solutions and composite materials can also be achieved in several different ways.
+Once calculated, the physical properties of composite materials can be used in many different ways.

-`BurnMan` is an open source, extensible mineral physics toolbox designed written in Python to calculate the physical properties of natural materials within the Earth and other planets.
+`BurnMan` is an open source, extensible mineral physics Python module written in Python to provide a well-tested, benchmarked toolbox that is able to use several different methods to calculate the physical properties of natural materials.
 The toolbox has a class-based, modular design that allows users to calculate many low-level properties that are not accessible using existing codes, and to combine various tools in novel, creative ways.
 The module includes: